-The following article will provide you with the outline for VBA Data Types.
+The VBA Data Types article will provide you with the outline for VBA Data Types.
 You might have defined different variables during your VBA journey till now.
-But, have you ever given a thought on the data types those variables have?
-A Data Type of a variable is something that tells your system about the type of data you store with the help of some variables.
-It’s a way to let your compiler know how the data is being stored and the size it should be of (Different data types have different storing capacity in their own).
-This seems to be the most basic part you may come up with.
-But believe me, it’s equally important to have a hands-on.
+But have you ever given thought to the data types those variables have?
+A Data Type of a variable tells your system the kind of data you store with the help of some variables.
+You let your compiler know how to store the data and its size with this method (Different data types inherently have different storage capacities).
+This seems to be the most essential part you may come up with.
+But believe me.
+It’s equally important to have hands-on.
 Moreover, it’s easy to grasp as well.

 Data Type = Type of your data.

 There are roughly more than 15 data types present under VBA.
-However, in this article, we will be discussing the most commonly used data types (almost surely used more than 90% of the time).
+However, this article will discuss the most commonly used data types (almost surely used more than 90% of the time).

-Please see the below table, where you will get the list of data types which are widely used and are always good to have as a reference:
+Please see the below table, where you will get the list of data types that are widely used and are always good to have as a reference:

-We will see step by step how each of these data types gets used in defining a variable and storing data.
+We will see how each data type gets used in defining a variable and storing data.

-When you define a variable, you actually are reserving some memory in your computer to be assigned to some specific data type with a name.
-In that way, a variable can be considered as a token/ticket/voucher, which can be redeemed while a value is actually being assigned to the variable.
+When you define a variable, you reserve some memory in your computer to be assigned to some specific data type with a name.
+Consider a variable as a token, ticket, or voucher you can redeem when assigning a value to it.

-As in most conventional languages like C, C++, you have to declare a variable before you assign a value of the specific type to it.
+As in most conventional languages like C and C++, you must declare a variable before assigning a specific type value.
 It can be done as below:

 Dim VariableName As DataType

 Here, Dim stands for a dimension of the variable.

-Let’s see how different data types are being stored using variables.
+Let’s see how different data types are stored using variables.

 How to Use Excel VBA Data Types Declare?